rocketechgroup/bigframes/README.md

 * We use the public BigQuery dataset here, stored in `bigquery-public-data.london_bicycles.cycle_hire`
 * Bigframes uses Remote functions to process data in parallel.
 We use the `map` function to process each row
 * Bigframes can map some of the simple transformations to run natively in BigQuery
-* Bigframes can dynamically create Remote functions using the
+* Bigframes can dynamically create Remote functions using the annotations.

 ## Limitations & mitigations
 * Bigframes cannot change configuration of remote functions, this is [hard coded](https://github.com/googleapis/python-bigquery-dataframes/blob/main/bigframes/remote_function.py#L404), however, it can use existing Remote functions instead